Board Policy 7:290 Suicide and Depression Awareness and Prevention

 Information to Staff, Parents/Guardians, and Students

 The Superintendent shall inform each school district employee about this policy and ensure its posting on the District's website.
 The Superintendent or designee shall provide a copy of this policy to the parent or legal guardian of each student enrolled in the District.
+Student identification (ID) cards, the District’s website, and student handbooks and planners will contain the support information as required by State law.

 This policy shall be implemented in a manner consistent with State and federal laws, including the Children's Mental Health Act of 2003, 405 ILCS 49/, Mental Health and Developmental Disabilities Confidentiality Act, 740 ILCS 110/, and the Individuals with Disabilities Education Act, 42 U.S.C. §12101 et seq.